darrenzhang905/ACEA-Test-Project/README.md

 I started on the first subject page on onlinecourses.com which was accounting.
 Using the "view page source" feature on Google Chrome, I was able to find the CSS selectors to get the course name and tags.
 To get access to the URL, I used a Google Chrome extension called Selector Gadget to find the right selectors.
-I realized all the subject pages were similiar to I was able to scrape all the subject pages on this website.
+I realized all the subject pages were similiar so I was able to scrape all the subject pages on this website.
 The results are in items.csv.